PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/backend/database.md

 ### Columns convention:
 - Always use the singular name.
-- Where possible avoid simply using id as the primary identifier for the table.
 - Do not add a column with the same name as its table and vice versa.
 - Always use lowercase except where it may make sense not to such as proper nouns.